 - School-aged children (6-13 years old): 9-11 hours per day

 Make sure not to let your child sleep too much or sleep too little.
-Too little sleep can hinder normal development, decrease concentration, and increase irritability, while too much sleep can make them feel extra lethargic during the day and ruin their normal sleeping schedules.
+This useful guide from Parenting Pod highlights that too little sleep can hinder normal development, decrease concentration, and increase irritability, while too much sleep can make them feel extra lethargic during the day and ruin their normal sleeping schedules.

 Make a bedtime routine